pivotal-cf/docs-event-alerts/README.md

 ## About product name

 The name of this product is **PCF Event Alerts**.
-The plugin is the **PCF Event Alerts plugin**, which users can install from pivnet.
+The plugin is the **PCF Event Alerts plugin**, which users can install from Pivnet.

-When you are referring generically to an alert as a concept, use the term "alerts" consistently.
+When you are referring generically to an alert as a concept (rather than referring to the actual product), use the term "alerts" consistently.

 ## About branches